JackVeromeev/EJournal/Diagrams/Use Case Model/README.md

 The user taps on the 'X' label near the mark and it disappears.

 ###Edit the subject###
 The user can edit the subject.
-It includes:<br>
+It includes:
-*edit info about teachers(add/delete teacher, change his(her) name, telephone, e-mail) *edit the way to calculate the result mark(the sum or the average) *add/delete types of subject (lectures, labs, ...)
+* edit info about teachers(add/delete teacher, change his(her) name, telephone, e-mail)
+* edit the way to calculate the result mark(the sum or the average)
+* add/delete types of subject (lectures, labs, ...)

 ###Manage classes length and time of start/end###
 User can: set up  time of start and end of the classes, set up classes length(common property, it will change classes ends), add new class, delete class.